jiayangli-nu/blog/_posts/2021-1-12-Variational-Inequality.md

 $$f(x) \geq f(x^*) + \left<\nabla f(x^*), x - x^*\right> \geq f(x^*), \quad \forall x \in \mathcal{X}. \blacksquare $$

+These two propositions establish the equivalence between VI and convex optimization.

+**Note.** Convex optimization may be the most natural example of VI, thus a lot of textbooks use it as the first example.
+However, one may ask: why bother?
+We already know almost everything about convex optimization.
+To see why VI is useful, let's move to the next part.

 ### VI and Nash Equilibrium